Christine Betz Hall—Spiritual Accompaniment

 - Reflect to you what I notice in your sharing; ask open, respectful questions; offer affirmation; or challenge you as seems called for by the Spirit.

-- Strive to use inclusive and affirming language about God understood as active both within us and beyond human understanding.
+- Strive to use inclusive and affirming language about the Holy or God, understood as active within us, between us, and beyond human understanding.

 - Uphold ethical guidelines outlined by Spiritual Directors International.